HannahEA/social-network/README.md

 ## Helena To Do ##
-Send new group notifications to onlilne & offline group members db query returns all data from 'Groups' table and sends to f.e. to populate the 'Groups' section of groupModal.jsx
+Use the GetExistingGroups function to get all data from 'Groups' and GroupMembers tables and send it to f.e. to populate the 'Groups' section of groupModal.jsx